 We leave and make some serious time getting to San Andreas.
 Some of the passes were sketchy.
 Some of the curves were taken at well above posted speeds.
 Triple digit speeds may have been reached.
 (Note the heavy use of the subjunctive case; who knows who’s watching.)

 I roll into the gas station where the rest of the group waits (luckily, not too long) with David still in tow (kudos to David for keeping up).

 And now the day gets relaxing.

 Dennis leads us up through Murphy and on to Big Trees State Park.
 Plenty of traffic on the curvy roads so not too much spirited riding.
-It was fun to ride behind JW’s, listening to it’s solid old-school bark as it rolled up the mountain.
+It was fun to ride behind JW, listening to his bike’s solid old-school bark as it rolled up the mountain.

 After paying at the gate (some seniors got a discount), we parked and Dennis lead us on a ~1-mile trail through a loose grove of Sierra Nevada Sequoia trees.
 Several of the trees were numbered and a pamphlet that Dennis had obtained has a backstory for most of the trees.
 It was lazy, spectacular, and a very good thing to indulge in after a side day trek across the country.

 Getting ready to ride back down the mountain, I must have misplaced my Sena 30K.
 I either accidentally dumped it on the ground when pulling out gear or set it someplace and never attached it to the helmet.
 Either way, it’s gone.
 That’s one expensive oversight on my part.